Homological stability for automorphisms of symmetric bilinear forms: Introduction

 To put this into context, let us contrast this with the case $\lambda = q$, the form parameter associated to quadratic forms, where the situation is much better understood.
 For starters, it is a classical fact that the hyperbolic plane is always cofinal among all quadratic forms irrespective of the base ring $R$.
 Furthermore, homological stability for orthogonal groups of hyperbolic forms has been studied extensively in different generalities by Vogtmann (\cite{vogtmann}), Charney (\cite{charneytwo}), Panin (\cite{paninone} and \cite{panintwo}), Betley (\cite{betley}), Mirzaii - van der Kallen (\cite{unigrp}), and Friedrich (\cite{arboffset}).
 The most general of these results may be found in the work Mirzaii - van der Kallen and Friedrich, who treat rings with finite unitary stable rank.
 The former establishes homological stability for orthogonal groups of hyperbolic forms over these rings, and the latter improves upon the methods of the former to allow for an arbitrary non-zero offset form in the stability results.

 This is in sharp contrast to the case of symmetric bilinear forms.
 To the best of our knowledge, there are no homological stability results for the automorphism groups thereof in the existing literature, outside the case that the element $2 \in R$ is a unit.
 Of course, when $2$ is a unit, every symmetric bilinear form admits a unique quadratic refinement, and the problem reduces to the situation considered in the previous paragraph.
 In general, it is not clear to us as to how cofinal symmetric bilinear forms over a given ring $R$ can be determined.
 To illustrate the problem, using the classification theorem for non-degenerate indefinite forms over $\mathbb Z$ (namely, that they are classified by their rank, signature and parity - see \cite[Chp.
 5, Sec.
 2.2, Thm.
 6]{arithmetic}) one can easily deduce that is cofinal.
 But this is not particularly robust: for instance, the form is not cofinal among non-degenerate symmetric bilinear forms over $\mathbb Z[i]$ as, for any $n$, there exists no vector in $(F')^{n}$ whose inner product with itself equals $i$.
-Not every ring admits a cofinal symmetric bilinear form - the fraction field of the polynomial ring $\mathbb F_2(t)$ is an example of this (as can be seen from Theorem \ref{cofincritintro} below).
+Concerning the existence of cofinal forms, it is not difficult to see that every number ring admits a cofinal form (Proposition \ref{allnumbring}).
+However, it is not true that every Dedekind ring, or even every field, admits a cofinal form (as can be seen from Theorem \ref{cofincritintro} below).

 Cofinal forms are intimately linked with metabolic forms.
-We recall that a form $M \in \text{Unimod}^{s}(R)^{\simeq}$ over a ring $R$ is \textit{metabolic} if it has a Lagrangian; that is, a subform $i:L \hookrightarrow M$ on which the inner product vanishes, and such that the null-composite sequence is exact, where $(-)^{*}$ denotes the $R$-dual.
+We recall that a form $M \in \text{Unimod}^{s}(R)^{\simeq}$ over a ring $R$ is \textit{metabolic} if it has a Lagrangian; that is, a subform $i:L \hookrightarrow M$ on an underlying projective submodule on which the inner product vanishes, and such that the null-composite sequence is exact, where $(-)^{*}$ denotes the $R$-dual.
 For any $M \in \text{Unimod}^{s}(R)^{\simeq}$, the diagonal embedding exhibits the form $M \oplus (-M)$ as metabolic.
 The metabolic forms are therefore jointly cofinal.
 In particular, $R$ admits a cofinal form if and only if it admits a cofinal form that is metabolic.